ArminLau/LearnGit/Git/WhyWeNeedGit.md

 But you can easily solve problems with Git!

+By using Git, any change of your each code source file can be traced, which includes modification, deletion and creation.
+You can also restore your code to its previous state at any time.

 After learning how to use Git, you will understand how Git solve all these problems for us.